-I helped the R&D team at the New York Times on several projects between 2019 and 2022.
+I’ve been helping the R&D team at the New York Times on several projects since 2019.
 They’re a crew of hybrid designer/developers and strategists, exploring how emerging technologies can be applied in service of journalism.

-One project involved helping them think about design patterns for Mixed Reality.
-How might the NYT respond if MR interfaces go mainstream in the near future?
+One project in 2021-22 involved helping them think about design patterns for spatial computing.
+How might the NYT adapt if spatial interfaces go mainstream in the near future?
 I spent a few months sketching and prototyping in Unity, on AR-equipped phones and headsets like the Hololens and

 Oculus Meta Quest, building up maps, taxonomies and patterns for how this stuff might work in the context of journalism.